Shronim/tutorials/magnetospheres/APIS-Tutorial/APIS-Tutorial.md

 are resulting from the collisions between charged energetic particles - mainly electrons - accelerated in the magnetosphere and guided along magnetic field lines down to the magnetic poles, and the neutral upper atmosphere.
-In the case of giant planets, the upper atmosphere est mostly composed of atomic and molecular Hydrogen, which electronic transitions are covering the whole UV spectral range (H2 spectral bands).
+In the case of giant planets, the upper atmosphere is mostly composed of atomic and molecular Hydrogen, whose electronic transitions are covering the whole UV spectral range (H2 spectral bands).
 In the case of moons, the exosphere is producing Oxygen emissions (OI multiplets at 1304 and 1356 A).
 The aurorae are thus remote proxies of active regions and dynamics of the magnetosphere, of